lsst-dm/dmtn-020/index.rst

 Defining Epics
 ^^^^^^^^^^^^^^

+.. todo:: Note that epics must be associated with individual planning
+          packages.

 As described in LDM-465, the plan for a six month cycle fundamentally consists of a set of resource loaded :term:`epic`\s defined in JIRA.
 Each epic loaded